 What should you bring to an interview instead?

-There are several items you can bring with you instead of detailed notes that can help you appear prepared and eager to meet with the interviewer.
+Instead of detailed notes, there are several other items you can bring with you that can convey to the interviewer you are prepared for the interview and eager to meet with them.
 Some items you might consider bringing with you include:

-You may also bring a list of references with you, including their contact information and any letters of recommendation you may have.
-This can help in the event the interviewer wants to communicate with your past colleagues and employers.
+A list of professional references: Having references on hand can help in the event the interviewer wants to communicate with your past colleagues and employers.
 Similarly, a letter of recommendation can be an effective addition to your resume.